 Disorders of the mouth and throat

-If chewing or swallowing hurtsthis can lead to the affected person subconsciously avoiding food.
-Painful, inflamed wisdom teeth, inflamed tonsils or fungal infections are the most common causes of chronic chewing and swallowing problems.
+If chewing or swallowing hurts, this can cause the affected person to subconsciously avoid eating.
+Painful, inflamed wisdom teeth, inflamed tonsils or fungal infections are the most common causes of chronic chewing and swallowing difficulties.

 Problems with digestion and absorption of nutrients

 In some cases, a person may suffer from malnutrition despite eating a varied, nutrient-rich diet.
-In this case, there is likely an underlying problem (e.g. gastrointestinal tract disease, a parasitic infection, or conditions that impair stomach acid production) that inhibits the efficient breakdown, absorption or utilization of that nutrient.
+In this case, there is likely an underlying problem (e.g. diseases in the gastrointestinal tract, a parasitic infection, or conditions that affect stomach acid production) that inhibits the efficient breakdown, absorption or utilisation of that nutrient.

 Maldigestion